moveit/moveit_tutorials/index.rst

 .. note:: All tutorials referencing the PR2 have only been tested with ROS Indigo but likely work with ROS Jade.
 See `issue <https://github.com/ros-planning/moveit/issues/110>`_ for more information.

+Before beginning the tutorials it is recommended that you read through the `Concepts <http://moveit.ros.org/documentation/concepts/>`_ page to get a general overview of how MoveIt! works.
+This page runs through some of the basic concepts underlying the MoveIt! system architecture, interfaces and usage.

 Beginner
 --------